jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-1.md

 You can think of a REST API as the interface that defines how to interact with a service by defining *endpoints* - specific URLs that represent the possible resources or actions, formatted like http://hostname:port/endpoint-name.
 Endpoints, also called paths or routes, are accessed with HTTP requests that can have various types like GET to retrieve data or POST to create data.
 Parameters can be passed in the URL itself or in the request body or header.

 # Architecture
 Let’s make this more concrete.
 We want a web page where users can chat with a language model and come back to their previous chats.
-Our architecture will look as follows.
+Our architecture will look like this:

 |                   ![](/img/posts/ai-app-from-scratch-images/local_architecture.png){: width="700" }                   |